sayedabdulkarim/interview_prep/JS_Ques/JS_questions.md

     3 - 3.
 Using the User Agent (UA) String:
         What it is: The User Agent string is a text identifier sent with the HTTP headers that provides information about the browser, its version, and the operating system.

     if (navigator.userAgent.indexOf("MSIE") !== -1) {
             // Code specific to Internet Explorer
         }

-## Define the concept of "hoisting." - Its a way of moving variables and function to the top of the scope, so the compiler can understand properly like they belong.
+## Define the concept of "hoisting." - Its a way of moving variables and function to the top of the scope, so the compiler can understand properly like where they belong.

 But ther is a caveat like the hoisting behaves differently for var, let n const.
 So if we r using var, it moves to the top and before ny code executes, it will assign the value as undefined.